rrra/www/content/licensing/_index.md

 # Get started with the Red River Radio Amateurs

-RRRA's Amateur Radio license test preparation classes have been paused for the duration of the COVID-19 pandemic.
+RRRA's Amateur Radio license test preparation classes and license testing sessions have been paused for the duration of the COVID-19 pandemic.

 Our [Education and Testing Schedule]({{< relref "/education-and-testing-schedule.md" >}}) and list of [license testing sessions](/dates/license-testing/) will be